bentomas/smokesignals/README.md

     john.off('event name');

-Or if you only want to listen for an event once,
+Or if you only want to listen for an event once:

     john.once('another event', function() {
         window.alert("I'll only be called once!");